BCDevOps/devops-platform-workshops/workshop-labs/docs/openshift101/00_overview.md

 # Overview
 Welcome!

-In these labs you will explore builds and deployments within the context of the Azure Redhat OpenShift Training Cluster.
+In these labs you will explore builds, deployments, as well as some common issues with storage provisioning.
 These labs will focus on a single 2-tier application based on the popular open source chat utility, Rocket.Chat.

 ## Special Notes

-This training is being deliver in Openshift 4.3.
-The production Openshift cluster is currently in 3.11.
+This training is being deliver in Openshift 4.x..

 ## Course Format